marcozardo/patterns/fabric/Converter/system.md

   They are categorized into two types:

     1.  **Floating Species:** These are subject to **reactions** and reaction kinetics.
     They are consumed, produced, or transformed directly by reactions (defined later in the model).

-    2.  **Boundary Species:** They are not updated by reactions (even if they appear in reaction equations).
-They are usually treated as **fixed values**, but in Antimony they can still change **through rules or defined mathematical expressions** (defined in later sections) rather than reaction kinetics.
+    2.  **Boundary Species:** They are not updated by reactions dynamics.
+    Boundary species are normally **fixed**, but they can also vary over time if defined **by explicit formulas or mathematical expressions** in precise rules (defined in later sections).

   ### Rules
   - **Order:** always declare **compartments first**, then **species.** Do not mix them.

   - **Compartment declaration:**
      - Use `compartment` to define spaces (e.g., `Cell`, `Nucleus`, `Cytosol`)
      - If compartments are **variable**, use `var compartment`; if **fixed**, use `const compartment`.
      - Write **variable** and **constant** compartments on **separate lines**
-     - Multiple compartments can be listed with commas; always end the line with a semicolon.
+     - List up to **two compartments** per line; end each line with a semicolon.

     **Example:**

         //// Compartments and Species:
         compartment Cell;                  # single compartment
-        compartment Cell1, Cell2, Golgi;   # multiple compartments
+        compartment Cell, Golgi;           # multiple compartments
         var compartment Cytosol;           # variable compartment
         const compartment Nucleus;         # constant compartment